anirudh-pandey/GenderClassifier-MachineLearning/README.md

 # GenderClassifier-MachineLearning
-In this classfier we classify the gender using two SVC(Support vector classifer) and Decision Tree.
+In this classfier we classify the gender using two methods: SVC(Support vector classifer) and Decision Tree.
 The accuracy level of the decision tree is better than SVC as seen by the output of the program.

 Prerequisites :- Libraries(sckit Learn) .